CBH Student Handbook

 Departmental Plan of Study

 Students should meet with their advisor to complete a MyPlan in MyUI (see Sample Plans of Study in MyUI).
 Community and Behavioral Health courses and other department course descriptions are available in the General Catalog.
-When your MyPlan is complete and approved by your advisor, email the Graduate Program Administrator to confirm your MyPlan has been completed.
-The student and his/her advisor will then be informed if the MyPlan requires modification.
+When your MyPlan is complete and approved by your advisor, email the Graduate Program Coordinator to confirm your MyPlan has been completed.
+The student and their advisor will then be informed if the MyPlan requires modification.

 Registration clearance for subsequent enrollment periods will not be released until an approved MyPlan is on file.
 MyPlans should be updated as needed.